AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 - Service Bus is a message broker system intended for enterprise applications.
 These apps often utilize multiple communication protocols, have different data contracts, higher security requirements, and can include both cloud and on-premises services.
 Service Bus is built on top of a dedicated messaging infrastructure designed for exactly these scenarios.

+Service Bus enables clients to send and receive messages via one of three protocols:

+- Advanced Message Queuing Protocol (AMQP)
+- Service Bus Messaging Protocol (SBMP)
+- Hypertext Transfer Protocol (HTTP)

+AMQP is the most efficient, because it maintains the connection to Service Bus.
+It also implements batching and prefetching.

+#### Service Bus Performance imporvements

+Service Bus client objects, such as implementations of `IQueueClient` or `IMessageSender`, should be registered for dependency injection as singletons (or instantiated once and shared)

+Use Storage queues when you want a simple and easy-to-code queue system.
+For more advanced needs, use Service Bus queues.
+If you have multiple destinations for a single message, but need queue-like behavior, use topics.

+Client-side batching enables a queue or topic client to delay the sending of a message for a certain period of time.
+If the client sends additional messages during this time period, it transmits the messages in a single batch.

+To increase the throughput of a queue, topic, or subscription, Service Bus batches multiple messages when it writes to its internal store.
+If enabled on a queue or topic, writing messages into the store will be batched.
+If enabled on a queue or subscription, deleting messages from the store will be batched.
+If batched store access is enabled for an entity, Service Bus delays a store write operation regarding that entity by up to 20 ms.

+There is no risk of losing messages with batching, even if there is a Service Bus failure at the end of a 20ms batching interval.

+Prefetching enables the queue or subscription client to load additional messages from the service when it performs a receive operation.
+The client stores these messages in a local cache.
+The size of the cache is determined by the QueueClient.PrefetchCount or SubscriptionClient.PrefetchCount properties.

+When a message is prefetched, the service locks the prefetched message.
+With the lock, the prefetched message cannot be received by a different receiver.
+If the receiver cannot complete the message before the lock expires, the message becomes available to other receivers.

 #### Azure Service Bus Topics

 - Azure Service Bus topics are like queues, but can have multiple subscribers.
 When a message is sent to a topic instead of a queue multiple components can be triggered to do their work.

-Use Storage queues when you want a simple and easy-to-code queue system.
-For more advanced needs, use Service Bus queues.
-If you have multiple destinations for a single message, but need queue-like behavior, use topics.

 #### Choose Service Bus Topics if